 - M. M. Lafleur‘s motto, “live with purpose, dress with ease,” is reflected in their streamlined work dresses, double-breasted blazers, wrap sweaters and workleisure pants.
 They offer free shipping and free returns (or, as they like to say, “free shipping both ways.”

-- Bonobos is one of the best men’s clothing stores in my opinion.
+- Bonobos is one of the most stylish men’s clothing stores around in my opinion.
 The company offers free shipping and free returns, as well as the option to try the brand out via a network of Bonobos guideshops.

 What is your favorite company like Stitch Fix?